1.5 Run the application

-Luckily, Xomega solution wizard already included the REST API project for our business services.
-So, in order to run our app as a WebAssembly, all you have to do is to open the solution properties, and set both the WebAssembly and REST API projects as startup projects, as follows.
+Luckily, the Xomega solution wizard already included the REST API project for our business services.
+So, to run our app as a WebAssembly, all you have to do is to open the solution properties, and set both the WebAssembly and REST API projects as startup projects, as follows.

 If you run the application now, you'll see that it looks exactly like the Blazor Server application, despite using a different architecture.